qmorrissmu/SMU-projects/C++/General Projects/README.md

 #### MorrisQp5
 Functions like a library that can rent books based on availability and recieve them when they are returned.

+#### MorrisQp6
+Calculates the carbon footprint of different modes of transportation.